virtualgill/intelligent-email-insights-first-steps/README.md

-# AWS AI Services Demos
+# Finding Insights from Email - First Steps

 The code samples here are the ones walked through in the talk _Using AI to automatically find insights in email: A rapid prototyping story_